onedata/onedata-documentation/doc/using_onedata/onedatafs.md

 which then will be indexed by Onedata as numbers not strings, and thus enable more efficient data discovery in some cases.

-It is also possible to attach entire JSON document with a key, by simply rendering the JSON into a string for the value parameter:
+It is also possible to attach entire JSON document with a key, by simply encoding JSON as string for the value parameter:

 ```
 space.setxattr("file.txt", "origin", '{"continent": "Europe"}')